derhasi/redmine-to-git/README.md

 Currently the command is ...

-`php redmine-to-git.php wiki redmine apikey project repo`
+`php redmine-to-git.php wiki redmine apikey project repo --subdir=subdir`

 * **redmine**: URL of your Redmine installation
 * **apikey**: API Key for accessing the redmine API
 * **project**: Machine  name of the Project to grab the wiki from
 * **repo**: path to git working directory

-## @todo

-* Reimplement with PHP
-* Document code!!
-* Command line options for data in config.json
-* Creation and/or clone of a git repo
-* Write data to a sub directory (defaults to project)
+* **subdir**: optional subdirectory to put files and index to

+Type `php redmine-to-git.php help wiki` for additional information.